MateuszCaputa/geometric-pack/README.md

   side 'a' and number of sides 'n' where 3 <= n <= 14
   in exact order

+- Cone, You have to use two arguments and program will take them as radius 'r' and height 'h' in exact order

+- Cylinder, You have to use two arguments and program will take them as radius 'r' and height 'h' in exact order

+- Sphere, You have to use one argument and program will take it as radius 'r' in exact order

 ## Example of use

-You can check example how this program works in src/example.js
+You can check example how this program works in src/utils/example.js